When is an Alcohol Detox Program Necessary?

 - Nausea and vomiting

 While a client is detoxing at Discovery Institute, we make sure they are as comfortable and safe as possible.
-Most alcohol detox patients require withdrawal medications which prevent seizures and the symptoms of Delirium Tremens.
+Most alcohol detox patients require withdrawal medications that prevent seizures and the symptoms of Delirium Tremens.
 Our doctors are experienced in handling these medical conditions and ensure that our clients receive the proper medications, such as anticonvulsants, to protect them from the effects of these symptoms.
 In addition to medication, patients are given regular assessments throughout their detox process to monitor vital signs such as heart rate and temperature, to ensure that they are receiving the correct medication and care.